esl-ctu/tracexpert/docs/example-measurement.md

 1. Initialize the oscilloscope plugin
 2. Initialize the oscilloscope device
-   Note: the target (not standing alone device) must be initialized before the oscilloscope, because communication with the target is performed through the oscilloscope.
+   Note: if the target communicates via the oscilloscope, the oscilloscope must be initialized first.
 3. Initialize the target device
 4. Configure oscilloscope parameters